 - Requests for Additional Information

 III.
-Revocation Or Suspension of State License – Practice Related
+Revocation, Suspension or Probation of State License – Practice Related

-General Guidance: In cases where a Diplomate’s state medical license has been revoked or suspended for practice-related reasons, the ABNS will typically take the same action against the Certificate.
-In other words, if a Diplomate’s license has been revoked, the ABNS usually will revoke Certification.
-If the license has been suspended, the ABNS will suspend Certification co-terminus with licensure suspension.
+General Guidance: In cases where a Diplomate’s state medical license has been revoked, suspended or placed on probation for practice-related reasons, the ABNS will typically take the same action against the Diplomate’s Certificate.
+For example, if a Diplomate’s medical license has been revoked, the ABNS usually will revoke the Diplomate’s Certification.
+If the Diplomate’s medical license has been suspended, the ABNS usually will suspend the Diplomate’s Certification co-terminus with licensure suspension.

 In deciding what action to take, the Board will focus on the substance of the state action, rather than the state’s characterization since different states use different phrases to describe their actions.
 For the purpose of these guidelines, “revocation” means that the Diplomate may no longer practice clinical medicine in the state either permanently or indefinitely.
 “Suspension” means that the Diplomate may not practice for some period of time and/or until the Diplomate has complied with certain conditions.
-Voluntary or involuntary surrender of a license is equivalent to “revocation”.
+Voluntary or involuntary surrender of a license to avoid state sanctions typically is equivalent to “revocation.”

-“Practice-related” means that the state licensure action is based on conduct related to the Diplomate” professional practice.
-This includes but is not limited to curtailment of hospital privileges, inability to practice safely due to physical or mental disability or substance abuse, inappropriate prescribing of medications, incompetence, insurance or billing fraud, medical record documentation issues, misinformation on licensure, credentialing, or certification applications, negligence, providing false or inappropriate expert witness testimony, and/or unprofessional conduct.
+“Practice-related” means that the state licensure action is based on conduct related to the Diplomate’s professional practice.
+This includes but is not limited to curtailment of hospital privileges, inability to practice safely due to physical or mental disability or substance abuse, inappropriate prescribing of medications, gross negligence or incompetence, insurance or billing fraud, medical record documentation issues, misinformation on licensure, credentialing, or certification applications, providing false or inappropriate expert witness testimony, and/or other practice-related unprofessional conduct.

 Revocation of a Certificate is permanent.
 Although former Diplomates whose Certificates have been revoked may petition the ABNS to become certified again, those petitions rarely will be approved and if so, only at the sole discretion of the Board.
 Approval typically will be granted only in cases where the Board concludes that: